HERE AGAIN IS THE THEOREM of the previous Lesson:

 Let us now cut each of those four equal squares in half:

-Then EDBF is itself as square, and it is composed of four of those equal halves.
+Then EDBF is itself as square, and it is composed of four of those equal triangles.
 ABCD is composed of two of them.
 Therefore EDBF is twice as large as ABCD.

 Problem 6.
 Are the diagonal DB and the side AB commensurable or incommensurable?